rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

 Power over money is power over human choice, which is a power over human beings.
-If a state has power over money then there is no limit to state power over those governed.
+If a state has power over money then there is no limit to that state's power over those governed.
-Controlling what people can and cannot buy, you need not have any law enforcement, power over money is sufficient enforcement of human behavior and action.
+Controlling what people can and cannot buy, you need not have any law enforcement;
+ power over money is sufficient enforcement of human behavior and action.
 Even crimes of passion become quite difficult